Adding a message counter for the Chat SDK to your Android app

 Getting started

 This tutorial assumes you already have some knowledge of how the Chat SDK is embedded and implemented.
-If you haven't embedded the SDK before, the quick start guide and the documentation would be good resources to use before progressing through the tutorial.
+If you haven't embedded the SDK before, see the Getting Started Guide before progressing through the tutorial.

 This guide gives a brief walkthrough of the following code in the chat_v2_message_counter_sample app on GitHub: Sample code.